googleapis/googleapis/code-samples/TUTORIAL.md

-# 🎓 Code Generation Tutorial
+# 🎓 Code Sample Generation Tutorial

 In this tutorial you will author a new code sample which calls the [Cloud Natural Language API][Natural Language].